IdanAizikNissim/FireConfigMCP/README.md

 bun install
 ```

-### 2. Create and place `serviceAccount.json`
+### 2. Create and place service account files for each environment

-To allow the server to access Firebase Remote Config, you need a Google Cloud service account key file:
+To allow the server to access Firebase Remote Config, you need a Google Cloud service account key file for each environment you want to use (e.g., dev, stg, prod):

 #### A. Google Cloud Console (point‑and‑click)
 1. Open **IAM & Admin → Service Accounts** inside the same GCP project that owns your Firebase app.